Universal Studios Monsters: A Legacy In Horror

 The Rest of the Book

-After the introduction, the chapters basically fall into two different categories.
+After the introduction, the chapters fall into two different categories.
 The first are chapters about the movies themselves including a synopsis of each movie in addition to details about the production.
 Next are “Spotlight” chapters (which are very similar to the Scholars’ Spotlight section on this website).
 These provide a short biography about a specific person connected to Universal Horror films.
-Even though they are spread across the book, for the purposes of this article they will be covered together at the end.
+Even though they are spread across the book, for this article they will be covered together at the end.

 Silent Nightmares